vzhou842/victorzhou.com/content/posts/2019-04-25-build-an-io-game-part-1.md

 popularity: 46
 ---

 > **2022 Update**: thank you all for tremendous support this guide has received!
 I've modernized some of the code and content in this post.
-Happy developing 😊
+Happy developing <span style="font-style: normal">😊</span>

 When [Agar.io](https://agar.io) came out in 2015, it inspired a new [**.io game**](https://www.google.com/search?q=.io+game) genre that has since exploded in popularity.
 I experienced the rise of .io games firsthand: I've [built and sold 2 .io games](/blog/creating-and-selling-io-games/) in the past 3 years.